 Class activity fee – a one-time charge to pay for students’ transportation to field trips, class activities, and things like field day t-shirts.
 This is not a tax deductible donation.
 These are fees asked for by the school.
 We ask every parent to pay the class activity fee, except families who may not be able to due to hardship.
 The Bear Fund – the annual fundraising campaign run by the HSA as a primary source of revenue.
 These funds support HSA programming that directly supports Lafayette.
 Bear Fund contributions are tax-deductible donations.

 - Why do you collect a class activity fee?

-- Why do some grade levels have larger rollover balances than other grade levels?
+- Why do some grade levels have rollover balances and others do not?

 Grade levels differ greatly in how many (and the types) of field trips they take each year.
-As the size of the class increases, the need for an additional bus can also add expenses.
-There have also been years when grade levels have not been able to take a planned field trip due to snow days or other unforeseeable events.
+As the size of the class increases or changes, the need for an additional bus can also add expenses.
+There have also been years when grade levels have not been able to take a planned field trip dues to COVID or other unforeseeable events.

 - Who decides how the class activity fee will be spent?
 The HSA or the School?

 Teachers and the grade levels make decisions about how the funds are used.
 The HSA simply provides the accounting and the administration of the account (writing checks, etc).

 - Are there parameters on how the class activity fee can be used?

 Yes.
 There are parameters about what kinds of things can be paid for using the class activity fee.